khalilxfl/real-estate-app-project/ReadMe.md

 7. **Start the Server**:
    - Run `npm run dev` in the server terminal window.
 This should start the server on port 5000.
    - You can view the information in the server by typing `http://localhost:5000/api` in your browser.
+### Note:
+You will need a JavaScript Google API key to utilize the Google Maps feature.
+Place the API key in the map component's placeholder.